snekbeater/scrambpy/README.md

 # Scramb.py
-Scramb.py is a region based JPEG Image Scrambler written in Python.
+Scramb.py is a region based JPEG Image Scrambler and Descrambler written in Python.

 ![](img/overview2.png)